bowersd/bowersd.github.io/docs/index.md

 When I am not being an academic, I sometimes help film-makers and others create fictional languages (see the first season of the Syfy show Killjoys, and this short film).
 True extra-curricular interests include biofuel production and commuting by bicycle.
 Oh, and I dabble in programming (almost exclusively in Python) ... check out my Github site.
 ---

+#I am a Visiting Scholar in the Linguistics department at the University of Arizona.
+Previously, I was a Lecturer in the Linguistics department at Yale University, where I taught courses in phonology and computational linguistics.
+You may have encountered me still earlier, when I was a post-doctoral fellow in the University of Alberta department of Linguistics, where I worked on creating spell checkers and similar tools for Cree and Ojibwe on the grant 21st Century Tools for Indigenous Languages.
+I earned my PhD in Linguistics at UCLA under the supervision of Bruce Hayes and Kie Zuraw.